comit/sonoff-bridge/Home-Assistant.md

 ## MQTT broker

-As Sonoff-Tasmota is MQTT based you will need to configure the MQTT Broker in HA.
-Update your HA configuration file with the local MQTT server ``domus1``.
+As Sonoff-Tasmota is MQTT based you will need to configure Home Assistant to [connect to an MQTT broker](https://home-assistant.io/components/mqtt/).
+You can use the following configuration to an MQTT server with the hostname ``domus1``.
 ```
 mqtt:
   broker: domus1